 We respond to storytelling on a deep human level.
 It’s a powerfully effective way to communicate the need and urgency for change.
 Even so, research tells us that people are motivated by different values.

-Include a selection of ‘pains and gains’ in your narrative so each individual can grasp onto what’s most important to them – greater industry reputation, higher wages, more integrated workspaces, better results for customers, or opportunities for career advancement.
+Include a selection of ‘pains and gains’ in your strategic narrative so each individual can grasp onto what’s most important to them – greater industry reputation, higher wages, more integrated workspaces, better results for customers, or opportunities for career advancement.

 Don’t Gloss the Loss